expo/expo/packages/expo-firebase-auth/README.md

 import { Text, View } from 'react-native';
 import firebase from 'expo-firebase-app';
 import { Facebook } from 'expo';
-// Include the module before using it. import 'expo-firebase-auth';

 // API can be accessed with: firebase.auth();

 // IMPORTANT: Remember to enable the facebook auth in the firebase console!